TREYCSE/Trivia_Game/README.md

 ## Manipulating the DOM
-Manipulating the DOM is the most crucial part of the game because as the user continues the game, not only do the functions need to work but things other than the javvascript will need to be changed.
+Manipulating the DOM is the most crucial part of the game because as the user continues the game, not only do the functions need to work but things other than the Javascript will need to be changed.
 For example, in this below snippet:

     saveScore = e => {